Memal7/aks-terraform/README.md

-# Deploy and manage Azure Kuberentes Service (AKS) with Terraform
+# Deploy and manage Azure Kubernetes Service (AKS) with Terraform